anouaressa/anouaressa/README.md

 - 👋 Hi, I’m @anouaressa
-- 👀 I’m interested in DevOps and backend development
+- 👀 I’m interested in DevOps and development
 - 🌱 I’m currently learning software engineering
 - 💞️ I'm looking to collaborate on any open source project